-To support the defense of the healthcare and public health sector’s information technology infrastructure, by strengthening coordination and information sharing within the sector and by cultivating cybersecurity resilience, regardless of organizations’ technical capacity.
+To support the defense of the Healthcare and Public Health Sector’s (HPH) information technology infrastructure by strengthening coordination and information sharing within the sector, and by cultivating cybersecurity resilience, regardless of organizations’ technical capacity.

 In order to safeguard cybersecurity information sharing and improve the cybersecurity posture of the sector, the Department of Health and Human Services established the Health Sector Cybersecurity Coordination Center (HC3).
-HC3 was established to act as the coordinator of cybersecurity information sharing across the HPH sector and to affirm the protection of vital healthcare information and aid the sector in mitigating cyber-attacks through collaboration.
+HC3 was established to act as the coordinator of cybersecurity information sharing across the HPH sector, to affirm the protection of vital healthcare information, and to aid the sector in mitigating cyberattacks through collaboration.

 HC3 is the U.S. Department of Health and Human Services’ focal point for cybersecurity collaboration with the Healthcare and Public Health (HPH) sector, ensuring cybersecurity risks are actively identified and communicated with a centralized systematic operation of:

 - Vigilance and Awareness

 HC3's role is to work with the HPH sector to understand the threats it faces, to learn adversaries' patterns and trends, and to provide information and approaches to the sector on how it can better defend itself.

 Additionally, HC3 facilitates access to knowledge-based resources necessary to support robust cybersecurity programs, and mitigate damage in security breach situations.

 HC3 helps to identify, correlate, and communicate cybersecurity information across the HPH sector.

 HHS partners with the HPH sector to increase awareness and foster consistency with cybersecurity practices for a wide range of stakeholders.

 There are key benefits of information sharing within the HPH sector.
 For one, various stakeholder audiences — such as small, medium, and large healthcare organizations — gain access to increased cybersecurity awareness.